Infinitifall/4chv/README.md

 1. Have [Python](https://www.python.org/downloads/) installed
 2. [Download this project](https://github.com/Infinitifall/4chv/archive/refs/heads/main.zip) and unzip the folder
 3. Double click on `run_on_windows.bat`

-This will start downloading threads and creating local html files which you can open in your browser.
-New threads are downloaded every two seconds, so you'll have to wait a few minutes the very first time.

 # Run on Linux/macOS/BSD